davidhaase/mod-3-final-project/README.md

 ### Deliverables
 #### Build Files:  Jupyter Notebooks
 * [ds-mod3-final-nguyen-haase.ipynb] Start with this notebook to build collision data and moon data.
+* [Moon Phase scraping.ipynb] Process of data scraping for moonphase calendar, and converting raw moonphase data to 4 categories of New Moon, Waxing, Full Moon and Waning.
+* [MOONPHASE EFFECT ON COLLISIONS and NYC death rate reflect nation death rate?.ipynb] Testing two questions: 1.
+Do moon phases affect number of collisions and 2.
+Is the NYC mortality rate the same as US national mortality rate in 2016?

 #### Data Files
 * Collision Data.
 Collision data are not hosted here because the file is 331 MB of csv data, but you can pull them from https://data.cityofnewyork.us/resource/qiz3-axqb.json.
 For the purposes of this notebook, there were saved locally as in the file: '../../Datasets/NYPD_Motor_Vehicle_Collisions.csv'